ActiveCampaign/postmark-gem/README.md

 You can add
 [attachments](http://developer.postmarkapp.com/developer-build.html#attachments)
 to your messages.
-Keep in mind attachment size can be 10 MB at most.
+Keep in mind message size limit (contents and attachment) is currently 10 MB.

 ``` ruby
 client.deliver(from: 'leonard@bigbangtheory.com',